Action at Bir el Gubi (December 1941): Action

-At 12:00 on 3 December, Allied artillery started shelling the Italian positions, causing some losses (among them Major Fulvio Balisti, commander of the I Battalion of the Battalion Group "Giovani Fascisti", who was wounded).
+At 12:00 on 3 December, British artillery started shelling the Italian positions, causing some losses (among them Major Fulvio Balisti, commander of the I Battalion of the Battalion Group "Giovani Fascisti", who was wounded).
 During the night, all the Italian units outside of the perimeter of Bir el Gubi were captured, along with their vehicles and equipment.

-In the morning of 4 December, the Allied forces launched two attacks against Bir el Gubi.
+On the morning of 4 December, the British launched two attacks against Bir el Gubi.
 Hundreds of men from the Queen's Own Cameron Highlanders (part of the 11th Indian Infantry Brigade), supported by tanks and by an artillery barrage, attacked the positions of the I Battalion, while the rest of the 11th Indian Brigade, supported by Valentine tanks of the 7th Armoured Division, attacked the lines of the II Battalion, further north.
-Both attacks were repelled, and the attackers left dozens of killed on the ground; they did manage, however, to encircle the Italian positions.
-Around 14:00 on the same day, a third attack was launched against the Italian lines; the Italian defenders resisted for several hours in the face of increasing infantry and artillery pressure, but in the evening the 4th Company had to abandon Point 188 and withdrew to Point 184.
+The attacks were costly defeats but encircled the Italian positions.
+Around 14:00, a third attack began and in the evening the 4th Company had to withdraw from Point 188 to Point 184.

 The L3 tankettes proved useful against infantry, thanks to their two machine guns and their armour, but were powerless against tanks, and all ten of them were destroyed.
 General Willoughby Norrie had an overwhelming superiority in the area, but he failed to concentrate and co-ordinate the action of his forces.
-The Italians, instead, effectively coordinated the action of their infantry, artillery, and light tanks.
+The Italians coordinated the action of their infantry, artillery and light tanks.